 When we commune with another, we forget self.
 We are opened to transformation.
 Change appears on the horizon of ego.
 It has deemed itself insulate, indomitable—impermeable to all that derails continuity.
 Yet in beginning and end, life is a gift.
 We receive our being from another.
 And we must all give up our being to another, placed under the care of those who will lead us where we do not want to go (John 21:18).

 Below, you can find an up-to-date catalog of my responses to various Conciliar Post Round Tables, as well as links to where they originally appeared.
 I pray that these thoughts will be helpful to some, and will encourage all to delve further into the mysteries of faith.
-February, 2019: Confession If we confess our sins, he who is faithful and just will forgive us our sins and cleanse us from all unrighteousness. –1 John 1:9
+September, 2019: The Knowability of God “[The LORD] made darkness his covering around him…” –Ps 18:11 Broadly speaking, there are two kinds of discursive practice in Christian theology:

 In 1996, the independent Scottish band Belle & Sebastian released their second full-length album, If You’re Feeling Sinister.
 More than twenty years later, Sinister is still revered as one of the greatest albums of the 90’s—ranking alongside notable alternative rock acts such as Beck, Smashing Pumpkins, Radiohead, and Nirvana.
 While the aforementioned bands were known for their use of heavily distorted electric guitars, Belle and Sebastian crafted a gentler tone, reminiscent of 60’s era folk-rock